• Lagami Church of the Savior

 The interior and façades of the upper church were painted in the mid-14th century.

-These murals represent three key stages in the evolution of the Svanetian school of wall painting.
-The first layer in the lower church shows a culmination of the creative efforts characteristic of early Svanetian wall painting.
-It demonstrates a well-developed system for fully decorating church interiors, alongside refined artistic techniques.
-Some elements also reveal links to early 11th-century murals from Tao-Klarjeti.
+These murals represent three key stages in the development of the Svaneti school of wall painting.
+The first layer murals in the lower church shows a culmination of the creative efforts characteristic of early Svaneti wall painting.
+They demonstrate a well-developed system for fully decorating church interiors, alongside refined artistic techniques.
+Some elements also reveal links with early 11th-century murals from Tao-Klarjeti.

-The second layer of the lower church’s murals is considered an important example from the circle of Mikel Maghlakeli, a renowned Georgian artist.
-Despite being in poor condition, the paintings still clearly convey their artistic value and demonstrate the painter’s professional skill, particularly in adapting and evolving the styles associated with his artistic circle.
+The second layer of the lower church’s murals is considered an important example of the artistic circle of Mikel Maghlakeli, a renowned Georgian artist.
+Despite being in poor condition, the paintings still clearly convey its artistic value and demonstrate the painter’s professional skill, particularly in adapting and evolving the principles and approaches associated with this artistic circle.

-The interior and façades of the upper church are a significant example of Svaneti’s so-called Palaeologan painting, reflecting a rare case in which both interior and exterior spaces are unified into a coherent thematic and artistic ensemble.
-In addition to traditional subjects, the façade painting includes depictions of the Fall of Adam and Eve, which is unprecedented in medieval Georgian monumental art.
+The interior and façades murals of the upper church are a significant example of Svaneti’s so-called Palaeologan painting, reflecting a rare case when both interior and exterior spaces are unified into a coherent conceptual and artistic ensemble.
+In addition to traditional subjects, the façade painting includes depictions of the Fall of Adam and Eve, which is unprecedented in medieval Georgian mural painting.

 Both the interior and façade murals of the upper church were created by the same two artists.
-Despite severe damage—especially on the façades—the paintings remain impressive.
-Their coloristic composition, tonal richness, use of contrasting accents, emotionally expressive figures, and soft modeling all contribute to their artistic strength.
+Despite severe damage — especially on the façades—the paintings remain impressive.
+Their coloristic composition, tonal richness, use of contrasting color accents, emotionally expressive figures, and soft modeling all contribute to their artistic value.
 The large number of female martyrs depicted also sets this program apart from other contemporary or earlier mural ensembles in Upper Svaneti.

 Useful information